Viktor Kubiszyn: Other media

+Audiobook

-AudiobookDrognapló is available in Hungarian audiobook format, on a free CD.
+Drognapló is available in Hungarian audiobook format, on a free CD.
 It contains 6,5 hours of audio in mp3, the author's reading his own book.
 It was made in 8 sessions in April 2012, with sound engineer/editor Dániel Balog in Tilos Radio.

 Videos

 Hungarian online magazine ”Index" shot a video about his past junkie life in the 8th district of Budapest and his rehab and faith in God.
 The short film consists of three parts: in the first part the author talks about his way of life in the 8th, the viewer can see the slummy surrounding and also some photos about Kubiszyn from the past.
 In the second part the author's having a conversation with one of the social workers who deals with disadvantaged Romani youth day by day.
 In the third chapter we get an inside look into a Hungarian rehab where Kubiszyn got help in getting rid of his addictions.
 He tells stories about how he wrote his book Drug Diary, how he lived in this institution, has a little conversation with one of the inmates and at the end he explains his faith in God.